The hipster's mantra. There's only one thing worse than people not watching your favorite show: people actually watching it.

 In some cases, it's not an unreasonable complaint if the quality of the work begins to suffer as a result of the artist's popularity.
 If the artist begins to squander their talent or water down what made it interesting to make it acceptable to the Lowest Common Denominator, or Pandering to the Base rather than expanding themselves as artists in the process, then it's not unreasonable that the fans might start crying foul.
 Likewise, if the artist becomes a raging egomaniacal tool who believes that they can treat their fans like dirt and don't need to listen to their editors, things might go downhill fast.
 Perhaps their fame will rise beyond a level they can cope with.
 On another, more subjective note, the popularity and acclaim of an actually solid artist or work may rise to hyperbolic, unwarranted heights, which can have a negative effect if the hype cannot possibly match the reality.
 Where live performances are involved, larger, less intimate venues will generally be required - perhaps a situation in which the performers don’t come across so well - and audience demographics may change, the newcomers behaving differently to the older fans, causing an overall change in atmosphere.
 And finally, some things are better in small doses, in which case the last thing you want is to be over-exposed to it.

 However, in too many cases, the cry of "It's Popular, Now It Sucks!" is more about snobbery than anything else.
-When the artist was a small name or a cult favorite, being one of their fans felt like being in an exclusive little club, but now membership has been opened up to the 'sheep', the original fans may feel a lot less special.
+The fandom itself becomes what economists call a "positional good."
+When the artist is a small name or a cult favorite, being one of their fans feels like being in an exclusive little club, but once membership has been opened up to the 'sheep', the original fans may feel a lot less special.
 Alternatively, some critics seem to enjoy the attention that comes from criticizing something popular, or feeling more intelligent and superior about being the only ones capable of possessing the high standards not to "follow the herd".
 Some also seem to believe that artists should work and create art solely for the sake of art, without consideration of anything so uncouth as critical, popular or especially financial reward -- forgetting (or perhaps not even realizing) artists still need to put food on the table and pay rent.
+(There's an ugly undercurrent of class snobbery to this attitude, a usually unspoken assumption that a "real" artist wouldn't need the money.)
 In these cases, it might be more accurate to say that when these fans say the creator should create art 'for the sake of art', what they actually mean is that the creator should create art 'for the sake of my ego'.